garretsb44/burger/README.md

 ## Description:

-This is an command-line application that helps business owners manage their business and employees.
-This application creates a interface known as a content management system.
-This system allows the business owner to look at their business from different scopes so that they can organize and plan their business.
+This is an application that helps the user decide on what kind of burger they want to eat.
+This system allows for the user the add any burger, devour any burger, or put the burger back on the menu.
+This can help a user decide on lunch dinner, or even breakfast if they want!

 ## Table of Contents: